deltachat/deltachat-desktop/docs/THEMES.md

 1. copy the light or dark theme and save it to your user deltachat folder `DeltaChat/custom-themes/my_theme.scss`

-2. run `pnpm i && ` at your desktop checkout.
+2. run `pnpm i` at your desktop checkout.

 3. run `cd packages/frontend/` to move to the correct directory.